bad-pytho/Python-Zain-MTN-Number-Generator/README.md

 # Python-Zain-MTN-Number-Genrator
-Python Zain and MTN Number Genrator
+This is a python programme, which generate mobile numbers of Zain and MTN telecoms, and save out put on txt file